hbjarre/CouchPotato/README.md

 # CouchPotato
-A website for movies and series.
-In the app you can add a watchlist and more!
+<strong>A website for movies and series.
+In the app you can add a watchlist and more!</strong>

 To build and deploy website: